The Bellevue-Stratford Hotel: 19th century

+20th century

+In 1904, after two years in the making and costing over $8 million, the Bellevue-Stratford opened.
+It was described at the time as the most luxurious hotel in the nation and perhaps the most spectacular hotel building in the world.
+It had hundreds of guest suites in a variety of styles, the most magnificent ballroom in the United States, delicate lighting fixtures designed by Thomas Edison, stained and leaded glass embellishments in the form of transoms and Venetian windows and sky-lights by Alfred Godwin, and the most celebrated marble and hand-worked iron elliptical staircase in the city.
+The kitchen was furnished by Duparquet, Huot & Moneuse.
+In 1912, a large extension to the west brought it up to a reputed 1,090 guest rooms, and added the top floor domed function rooms.

-From its beginning, the Bellevue-Stratford was the center of Philadelphia's cultural, social and business activities.
+From its founding on, the Bellevue-Stratford was the center of Philadelphia's cultural, social and business activities.
 It soon functioned as a sort of clubhouse for the Philadelphia establishment, not only a place where the rich and powerful dined and occasionally slept, but also the venue for their meetings and social functions.
 Charity balls, society weddings, club meetings and special family gatherings have all been held in the hotel's ballrooms and meeting rooms.
-The rich and famous, royalty and heads of state from all over the world, presidents, politicians, actors and famous writers have stayed within its walls.
+The rich and famous, royalty and heads of state from all over the world, presidents, politicians, actors, and famous writers have stayed within its walls.
 Fifteen U.S. Presidents, beginning with Theodore Roosevelt and ending with Ronald Reagan, have been guests at the hotel, which is respectfully called the "Grand Dame of Broad Street."